 Last but not least, have fun along the way.
 Set up a system where you can reward yourself throughout the duration of a semester.

 Rewards can be as simple as a new pair of shoes for passing a difficult exam or a little holiday interstate or overseas when you have passed the subject.

 It will reinvigorate you to face other challenges in the upcoming semester.

 You will be faced with many challenges as a mature-aged student because of all the responsibilities you currently juggle.
-However, connect with other students, manage your time well and keep focused on your goals amongst other things.
+However, connect with other students of all ages, manage your time well and keep focused on your goals amongst other things.
 In no time, you’ll discover that returning to study is not only rewarding but also enjoyable.

 “Education is the most powerful weapon which you can use to change the world,” Nelson Mandela.